IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Alan_Guth" target="_blank">Alan Guth</a>

+>“There are countless suns and countless earths all rotating round their suns in exactly the same way as the seven planets of our system.”

+>“You may be more afraid to bring that sentence against me than I am to accept it.”

+― <a href="https://en.wikipedia.org/wiki/Giordano_Bruno" target="_blank">Giordano Bruno</a>

 >“Science flies you to the moon.
 Religion flies you into buildings.”

 ― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>